Weblayers in scenarios

 Stop/startControlled through the scenarioCan pause individually

-• Can't control individual weblayers: You must start or stop the entire scenario.
+• No individual weblayer control: You start or stop the entire scenario, not individual weblayer nodes.

 • No built-in A/B testing: Add an A/B test node to your scenario and connect different weblayer nodes to each branch, then set your percentage split.
-This approach lets you test different messages, designs, or targeting strategies within your scenario workflow.
+This lets you test different messages, designs, or targeting strategies within the same workflow.

 Scenario canvas showing a Weblayer node labeled "Countdown Box" connected to an A/B test node split into Variant A (33%), Variant B (33%), and Control Group (34%).